moj-analytical-services/FuzzyMatchR/README.md

 ### Example usage ###

-To run an example, first clone Robin Linacre's fuzzymatcher from here: https://github.com/RobinL/fuzzymatcher
+To run an example, first clone Robin Linacre's fuzzymatcher from here (just so you can use the example datasets): https://github.com/RobinL/fuzzymatcher

 From the fuzzymatcher folder within this, run: